 By Rachael Funk

 You deserve to see more of Cancun than what you’ll find in a guidebook (or ahem on Instagram).
-If you want to come home with a few stories about the Mexican paradise you found during your trip, check out some of our favorite hidden gems.
+If you want to come home with a few stories about the paradise you found during your Mexico trip, check out some of our favorite hidden gems in Cancun.

 About an hour south of Cancun, a fantastical sculpture garden hides in the Mexican rainforest.
 Created in the late 1940s by eccentric English poet Edward James, the surrealist sculptures sprawl over 80 acres of mountain, waterfalls, and pools.